voria-py/ip2geo/README.md

 **Packages/Modules:** Tkinter , ip2geotools ,  request , urllib

 ## To run and test
-  . clone or download this project
+clone or download this project then run gui.py
-  . run gui.py

 ## Screenshots